25 Writing Prompts for Telling your Personal Story

 Crafting your story the right way, wins every time.

 Each of us has a personal story to tell.
-Our story includes our history, our family, our passions, our business, hobbies, experiences, etc. But too often, our story gets lost on social media either because of the delivery but often than not, the noise level.
+Our story includes our history, family, passions, business, hobbies, experiences, etc. But too often, our story gets lost on social media either because of the delivery but more often than not, the noise level.

 We might say to ourselves;

 ‘nobody cares about the pictures I post from my son’s Little League game’ or ‘why do people post their meals when they’re out?’

 Believe it or not, those personal moments help tell our story.